Finitely presented simple left-orderable groups in the landscape of Richard Thompson's groups: Introduction.

-In their seminal $1984$ article \cite{BrownGeoghegan}, Brown and Geoghegan demonstrated that Thompson's group $F$ is a torsion-free, type $\mathbf{F}_{\infty}$ group with infinite cohomological (and geometric) dimension.
-Their theorem has been considerably generalised by many authors who exhibited many large classes of examples with this property \cite{brown}\cite{Stein}\cite{Witzel}.
-However, all examples of such groups that have been constructed so far admit nontrivial normal subgroups.
-In particular, for several decades no such example was found that is moreover, simple.
-Moreover, the finitely presented simple torsion-free examples of Burger and Mozes \cite{BurgerMosesIHES} admit a two dimensional classifying space.
-Our main result provides the following.

-\begin{cor} There exists a type $\mathbf{F}_{\infty}$, torsion-free, simple group with infinite cohomological (and geometric) dimension. \end{cor}
+{\bf Applications of the main theorem.} In their seminal $1984$ article \cite{BrownGeoghegan}, Brown and Geoghegan demonstrated that Thompson's group $F$ is a torsion-free, type $\mathbf{F}_{\infty}$ group with infinite geometric dimension.
+Their theorem has been considerably generalised \cite{brown}\cite{Stein}\cite{Witzel}, however, no such example was found that is also simple.
+Our main result provides the first example of a type $\mathbf{F}_{\infty}$, torsion-free, simple group with infinite geometric dimension, answering a question of Zaremsky from \cite{ZaremskyOF}.

-This also answers a question of Zaremsky from \cite{ZaremskyOF}.
-Next, since the action of $Q_n$ on $\mathbf{R}$ commutes with integer translations, we obtain that $Q_n$ admits a nontrivial homogeneous quasimorphism $Q_n\to \mathbf{R}$ given by: In particular, it follows that for each $m\in \mathbf{N}$, there is an element in $Q_n$ which cannot be expressed as a product of fewer than $m$ commutators of elements of $Q_n$.
-Therefore, we obtain the following: \begin{cor} There exist finitely presented, simple, torsion-free groups with infinite commutator width. \end{cor} Whether finitely presented simple groups with infinite commutator width exist was a well known open problem (Problem $14.13.(b)$ in the Kourovka notebook \cite{Kourovka}) and the only known solutions before were the aforementioned examples emerging in the work of Caprace and R\'{e}my \cite{CapraceRemy} as demonstrated by Caprace and Fujiwara in \cite{CapraceFujiwara}.
-As mentioned before, these examples always contain torsion.
-So our groups $\{Q_n\}_{n\geq 2}$ provide the first torsion-free solutions.
-The reader should also contrast this with the fact that groups in the family of Burger and Mozes \cite{BurgerMosesIHES} do not admit nontrivial homogeneous quasimorphisms \cite{BurgerMonod}.
+Each group $Q_n$ admits a nontrivial homogeneous quasimorphism $Q_n\to \mathbf{R}$ given by $f\mapsto \lim_{m\to \infty} \frac{0\cdot f^m}{m}$.
+It follows that $Q_n$ has \emph{infinite commutator width}: for each $m\in \mathbf{N}$, there is an $f\in Q_n$ which cannot be expressed as a product of fewer than $m$ commutators of elements of $Q_n$.
+Whether finitely presented simple groups with infinite commutator width exist had been asked as Problem $14.13.(b)$ in the Kourovka notebook \cite{Kourovka}, and the only known solutions before were the aforementioned examples emerging in the work of Caprace and R\'{e}my \cite{CapraceRemy}, as demonstrated in \cite{CapraceFujiwara}.
+Our groups $\{Q_n\}_{n\geq 2}$ provide the first torsion-free solutions. \begin{cor} There exists a finitely presented torsion-free simple group with an unbounded quasimorphism, and, in particular, with infinite commutator width. \end{cor} The reader should also contrast this with the fact that groups in the family of Burger and Mozes \cite{BurgerMosesIHES} do not admit nontrivial homogeneous quasimorphisms \cite{BurgerMonod}; it is unknown whether they have finite commutator width.